 All About Postage Stamp Trains

-NOTE: Last 3 digits of the catalog number is the MSRP.
+Last 3 digits of the catalog number is the MSRP.

-Buyer alert: Because it's rare to find kits that are still sealed, there's a chance that ones for sale are incomplete, or possibly stuffed with half-built walls or even random scraps from other unrelated kits (ask me how I know this).
+Buyer alert: Because it's rare to find kits that are still sealed, there's a chance that ones for sale are incomplete, or possibly stuffed with partially-assembled walls or even random scraps from other unrelated kits (ask me how I know this).
 Sellers don't always verify what's in a box, or know what to look for if they do open it to check.
 Before buying any unsealed kit, ask for images of the contents, and compare them with what's on the detail pages in this section.
 More recommendations here.

 Previous: Track, Accessories & Parts | Next: Bus Sets & Accessories